The Case Against Smooth Null Infinity I: Heuristics and Counter-Examples

 where we used eqns.~\eqref{eq:sys:dudvphi} and \eqref{eq:pukappa} in the last step.
-Applying Gr\"onwall's inequality to the two identities above shows that \eqref{eq:pvvarpi} holds everywhere in $\Delta_{u_0, \epsilon}$ and, thus, completes the proof. \end{proof} \begin{rem} Comparing to the local existence proof for the characteristic initial value problem, the main difficulty here was that we couldn't treat the equation for $\pu m$ as a constraint equation that is prescribed initially (cf.~\ref{eq:timelike:existenceprop:constraint}), so we had to include it in the contraction map.
+Applying Gr\"onwall's inequality to the two identities above shows that \eqref{eq:pvvarpi} holds everywhere in $\Delta_{u_0, \epsilon}$ and, thus, completes the main part of the proof.

+In order to show that higher regularity is propagated if assumed initially, one first shows that if $\bar r$ is in $C^3$, then $\pv^2 r$ is in $C^1$ by considering the equation satisfied by $\pu\pv^2 r$.
+One then shows a similar statement concerning $\pu^2 r$ by considering the equation for $\pv\pu^2 r$.
+One thus shows that $r$ is in $C^3$ if the data for $r$ are in $C^3$.
+A similar argument gives that $\phi$ is in $C^3$, from which it follows directly that $m$ is in $C^3$.
+One now proceeds inductively. \end{proof} \begin{rem} Comparing to the local existence proof for the characteristic initial value problem, the main difficulty here was that we couldn't treat the equation for $\pu m$ as a constraint equation that is prescribed initially (cf.~\ref{eq:timelike:existenceprop:constraint}), so we had to include it in the contraction map.
 The value of $m$ along $\Gamma$ is not known initially, but found dynamically via the fixed point theorem (by integrating $\pu m$ from $\bar{\mathcal C}$).
 (We recall that, for the characteristic initial value problem, one can conveniently define the contraction map via the three wave equations for $\pu\pv\phi$, $\pu\pv r$ and $\pu\pv m$, and then propagate the equations for $\pu m$ and $\pv m$ "inwards" from initial data.) \end{rem}